razakmat/OOP-SemestralWorkTeam/Semestralka.package/CollectionState.class/README.md

-I'm a state class representing film collection of the same genre.
+I'm a state class representing film collection of the same genre., when someone uses "Search by genre" feature, availabale in RootState.